What is the definition of a stillbirth?

 What causes a stillbirth?

-The exact cause or dangerous that lead to risk increase that may lead to stillbirth is undefined and following are some common risk factors in developed countries:
+The exact cause or dangers that lead to an increased risk of stillbirth is undefined and following are some common risk factors in developed countries:

-Congenital anomalies: the abnormal development bas occurred from conception or early stage in pregnancy.
-The common reasons for this is the chromosome mutations or structural problems.
+- Congenital anomalies: the abnormal development has occurred from conception or an early stage in pregnancy.
+The common reasons for this are chromosome mutations or structural problems.

-Premature birth: if the birth is extremely early, the baby might be too immature to survive and might directly lead to stillbirth.
-The possible reasons including infection and maternal medication.
+- Premature birth: if the birth is extremely early, the baby might be too immature to survive and may directly lead to stillbirth.
+The possible reasons include infection and maternal medication.

-Problems with the placenta or cord: maternal diabetes and high blood pressure might lead to placental problems that could result in placenta impairment and stillbirth in the end.
-Placental abruption occurred when bleeding happens between placenta and the wall of the womb and the baby may stop breathing due to lack of blood supply.
+- Problems with the placenta or cord: maternal diabetes and high blood pressure might lead to placental problems that could result in placenta impairment and stillbirth in the end.
+Placental abruption occurs when bleeding happens between the placenta and the wall of the womb, and therefore, the baby may stop breathing due to lack of blood supply.

-Fetal growth restriction: for babies who are of higher risk of stillbirth result from chromosomal abnormalities, smoking and maternal medical conditions.
-And these are difficult to be diagnosed through routinely antenatal care.
+- Fetal growth restriction: for babies who are of higher risk of stillbirth because of chromosomal abnormalities, smoking, or maternal medical conditions.
+These are difficult to be diagnosed through routinely antenatal care.

-Maternal medical conditions: under this condition, maternal health problems including diabetes, renal diseases, thyroid disorders, cardiac disease and obstetric cholestasis may eventually rise the risk of stillbirth.
+- Maternal medical conditions: under this condition, maternal health problems include diabetes, renal diseases, thyroid disorders, cardiac disease and obstetric cholestasis may eventually rise the risk of stillbirth.

 For more information about stillbirths, click here.